 Deferred Inflows of Resources - Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenues) until future periods.
-At December 31, 2015, SLVLESA reported unavailable property tax revenue of \$401,504 as deferred inflows of resources in the balance sheet on the governmental fund financial statements.
-These amounts are deferred until collection of the taxes or fees.
+At December 31, 2016, SLVLESA reported unavailable property tax revenue of \$317,817 as deferred inflows of resources in the balance sheet on the governmental fund financial statements.
+These amounts are deferred until available.